ManogjnaSinguluri/PlantMate_App/README.md

 This project uses the following third-party resources:

- *  Plant.id for plant identification API.
+ *  Plant.id for plant identification API and health status API
  *  USDA for providing the dataset used in this project.